It's cold outside! Stay home and read a book.

-Arnaldo Lopez Jr. was born and raised in Brooklyn, NY., but now resides in the borough of Queens.
-Before retiring, Arnaldo Lopez Jr had been employed by the MTA for twenty-eight years and, before that, he was employed as a dispatcher with the NYPD.
+Arnaldo Lopez Jr. was born and raised in Brooklyn, NY., but now resides in the borough of Queens, NY.
+Before retiring, Arnaldo Lopez Jr had been employed by the MTA for twenty-eight years and was formerly employed as a dispatcher with the NYPD.
 Mr. Lopez is also a speaker and trainer, speaking on subjects as diverse as terrorism and customer service.
 He created the civilian counter-terrorism training program currently in use by New York City Transit and many other major public transportation agencies around the country.

 Arnaldo Lopez feels that the writers that have influenced him the most are - in no particular order - Lawrence Sanders, Ernest Hemmingway, Robert E. Howard, Harry Turtledove, Isaac Asimov, Dean Koontz, James Patterson and Stephen King.

 Well, I just finished a children's picture book in collaboration with my granddaughter, I'm working on a sequel to Chickenhawk, I'm doing the preliminary edits on the rough draft of my latest short story: The Beast of Cabo Rojo, and much more!

 I will be more than happy to speak with your bookclub!